Updated July 31, 2023

 Difference Between Supply vs Demand

-- Demand refers to the available demand of a particular product or thing in the market in other words how much of that quantity does the customer desires it and want to purchase it is called demand.
-Supply, on the other hand, refers to the availability of that product with the vendor or the manufacturers of that product in the market and how much of that the supplier is willing to sell it in the market
+- The customer’s desire and willingness to purchase a particular product or thing in the market is what we refer to as demand.
+On the other hand, supply refers to the availability of that product with the vendor or the manufacturers in the market and how much the supplier is willing to sell.

-- A demand of a product is derived from a number of factors which are the availability of a product, the income level of a customer, customer preferences of that particular product, availability of an alternative product in the markets.
-On the contrary supply of a product depend on a number of factors which are Number of suppliers of that product in the market, nature of the product, scarcity of the resources to produce the product and various other factors
+- Several factors contribute to the derivation of product demand, including the availability of a product, the customer’s income level, preferences for that particular product, and the availability of an alternative product in the market.
+On the contrary, the supply of a product depends on several factors: the number of suppliers of that product in the market, the nature of the product, scarcity of the resources to produce the product, and various other factors.

-- Demand represents always the customer i.e. it tells us about the customer demand and preferences of the product and the customer likes and dislikes of the product.
-On the other hand Supply of a product refers to the firm or the supplier which tells us about the supply and the availability of various products in the market.
-It also tells us about how much of the product the supplier is able to supply for a given period
+- Demand always represents the customer, i.e., it tells us about the customer’s demand and preferences for the product and the customer’s likes and dislikes.
+On the other hand, product supply refers to the firm or the supplier, which tells us about the supply and availability of various products in the market.
+It also tells us how much product the supplier can supply.

 Supply vs Demand Comparison Table

-Let’s look at the top 4 Comparison between Supply vs Demand.
+Let’s look at the top 4 Comparisons between Supply vs Demand.

 In today’s world, even a slight change in the price of a product can have a huge impact on the Supply vs Demand of goods and services.
-Equilibrium in the market is achieved when the demand of the goods meets the supply of that good the market is said to be in equilibrium and at that equilibrium price the transaction between the supplier and the customer will take place.
-Any price other than that the transaction will not happen.
+Equilibrium in the market is achieved when the demand for the goods meets the supply of that good.
+The market is in equilibrium, and the transaction between the supplier and the customer will occur at that price.
+Any price is other than that, the transaction will not happen.

 Balancing the product’s price is crucial for both customers and suppliers to meet their needs and desires.